mx1001/boxcutter_manual/docs/faq.md

 # Why am I experiencing crashes on Mac?

-[BoxCutter](https://boxcutter-manual.readthedocs.io/en/latest/install/) appears to be having issues with the mac at this moment that can be resolved by opening blender via terminal.
+[BoxCutter](https://boxcutter-manual.readthedocs.io/en/latest/install/) appears to be having issues with the mac at this moment that can be resolved by opening blender via terminal or using [this script](https://www.dropbox.com/s/sjurbmgr1hsowzj/Blender%202.8%20Boxcutter.scpt?dl=0) which loads the terminal for you.
 We are still working out why this is happening but appears to only be an issue on mac.
 We have been attempting fixes daily to resolve it but MacOS blender differs from Windows/Linux variants.

 This was thought to have been resolved on 10-4-2019 but appears to still be occurring on mac.
-We are working on a fix as this is being written and should be up within the next 24 hours as we make progress.
+We have been working on a fix as this is being written we hope to update the sales pages the moment we make progress.

 [From the hops docs on the topic.](https://hardops-manual.readthedocs.io/en/latest/issues/#mac-help)